ShahrzadDG/Amazon-jewelry-customer-insights/Data analysis/README.md

-Aims: Analyzing customer reviews from the jewelry subset of Amazon data to understand customer behavior and product trends.
+Aims: Analyzing customer reviews and ratings from the jewelry subset of Amazon data to understand customer expectations and product trends.

 I performed exploratory data analysis (EDA) to examine brand performance, rating distributions, time-based trends, and price segments.